harvard-edge/MAVBench/README.md

 7. This will create ready to use plugin bits in the MAVBench_base/src/AirSim/Unreal/Plugins folder that can be dropped into any Unreal project
 - follow along with the AirSim instuctions provided by Microsoft https://github.com/Microsoft/AirSim/blob/master/docs/build_windows.md).

+### fixing AirSims depth map issue
+(*This step may have a problem) Fix a Depth image bug by following this issue: https://github.com/Microsoft/AirSim/issues/491.
+1. Go to BP_PIPCamera (within the unreal editor.
+This is located under Blueprints (Note: if you can’t find this in the content broweser, click on window->Find in blueprints and serach for BP_RIPCamera)
+1. Click on DepthPlannerCaptureComponent (on the left hand side under Components tab).
+Then in the Details window, click on “post process Materials” and change the material to “DepthMapMaterial”

 ### How to RUN
 **For the lazy yet happy**:
 1. cd MAVBench_base/games
 2. execute the binary
 **For the reckless with no life**: ollow the insurction provided by Microsoft (https://github.com/Microsoft/AirSim/blob/master/docs/build_windows.md).
 Follow the **How to Use Airsim** Section.

+###

 ### Profiling
 - cd MAVBench_base_dir/build-scripts